Pomfret Fish Fry Recipe (North Indian Style) Pan + Air Fryer

 Notes

-I use small-sized fish as they taste the best and have a good amount of flesh.
+I use small fish because they taste best and have a good amount of flesh.
 You can also buy medium or large fish if you wish to.
-Increase the time of cooking slightly if using larger fish.
+Increase the cooking time slightly if using larger fish.

 Nutrition